Ajn0r/cat-mouse-game/README.md

 #### Returning player Fulfillment

-- The player can choose from easy or hard level
+- The player can choose from easy or hard level after thay have choosen their player name.
 - At the hard level the words are said to be the 40 most difficult words for hangman games, so the player should be challenged.

 ## Features